REAP-Canada Funding

 The Shell Foundation

-The Shell Foundation has facilitated REAP-Canada in implementing the Agro-Ecological Village Model in Western China (in two communities in Gansu province and Inner Mongolia).
-Through their support, REAP-Canada is helping at least 900 local farmers understand and utilize ecological farming methods as a means to combat some of the worst soil erosion in the world.
+The Shell Foundation has facilitated REAP-Canada to partner with the Chinese Ministry of Water Resources in implementing the Agro-Ecological Village Model in Western China (in communities in Gansu province and Inner Mongolia).
+Through their support, the Western China AEV program is helping local farmers understand and utilize ecological farming methods as a means to increase prosperity while combating some of the worst soil erosion in the world.

 REAP-Canada works with progressive farmers organizations, non-profit organizations, corporations, and government agencies in China, the Philippines, and the Gambia to carry out bioenergy and rural development programs.
 We are pleased to be working with a number of partners committed to excellence in bioenergy and sustainable rural development: